leopppp/java-rest-template/README.md

 * `GET /` : Returns "Hello World" message
 * `GET /status` : Returns a JSON status object describing the version, description and the current git commit SHA

 It is already deployed onto Goolge cloud as a service, which you can access via the Internet.
-Click the link below to have a try:
+Try it via the links below:
 * http://35.244.64.100
 * http://35.244.64.100/status